vegaprotocol/specs/protocol/0047-DSRF-data_source_filter.md

 # Overview

 Filtered data defines a type of data source that is a compound data source.
-That is, they include another data source definition in their definition and output a modified stream of data.
+That is, it includes another data source definition in its definition and outputs a modified stream of data.
 Specifically, a filtered data source contains one or more conditions that are applied to data from the input data source to determine whether that data is output by the compound (filtered) data source.

 For example, a [signed message](./0046-DSRM-data_source_signed_message.md) data source may submit a stream of transactions providing hourly data for several tickers, like this: